 Texting and driving laws were created to curb this dangerous, widespread practice.
 In many instances, a driver who is found to be texting and driving could be held strictly liable for any injuries or accidents resulting from their negligence.
 In courts across the United States, drivers have been held responsible and liable for texting and driving and were required to cover the cost of damages for injured parties.
 Working with distracted driving accident attorneys can help you determine whether a driver should be held liable for texting and driving.

 Distracted driving injuries often cause physical and emotional damage and in some instances, even result in death.
 Motorists or pedestrians involved in distracted driving accidents may be able to recover for a variety of legal claims, including:

 Motorists are expected to employ reasonable measures to avoid roadway accidents.
 Being distracted while driving can be considered negligence and as such, require liable drivers to make reparations to injured parties.
 To prove negligence in a California distracted driving lawsuit, courts require evidence that demonstrates that a driver was distracted and caused a car accident.

-In order to determine whether a driver is liable for distracted driving, Los Angeles car accident attorneys will conduct a thorough investigation to uncover evidence.
+In order to determine whether a driver is liable for distracted driving, distracted driving accident attorneys will conduct a thorough investigation to uncover evidence.
 Evidence of liability may include: